wellsaid-labs/amepd/README.md

 The context tags are defined in the `cainteoir.ttl` file of the [pos-tags](https://github.com/rhdunn/pos-tags) project.

-## Statistics
+## History

-The upstream versions of the CMU Pronunciation Dictionary have the following
+The AmEPD is based on the CMU Pronunciation Dictionary, which has the following
-statistics:
+history:

 | Dictionary  | Version | Revision | Entries | Words   | Variants |
 |-------------|---------|---------:|--------:|--------:|---------:|